 Sets up fast with ski/trekking poles

-The shelter further saves weight by making use of your ski or trekking poles for pitching.
-In this manner, you get more efficiency out of your poles as well.
+The Front Range further saves weight by using your ski or trekking poles for pitching.
+In this manner, you achieve greater efficiency from your poles as well.

 The tent comes with the ski straps you’ll need for assembly.
-But if you wish to the leave the tent pitched during basecamp-supported missions, we offer an accessory pole that’s sold separately to save you that cost if you don’t need it.
-Our goal was to deliver everything you needed in an alpine shelter and nothing more—creating a piece of gear that actually increases your chances of success.
+But if you wish to the leave the tent pitched during basecamp-supported missions, we offer an accessory pole (sold separately to save you that cost if you don’t need it).
+Our goal was to deliver everything you needed in an alpine shelter and nothing more—creating a piece of gear that could increase your chances of success.

 Superior, long-term durability

-You may assume that we kept the Front Range’s weight so low by using paper-thin fabrics that require delicate care.
-In fact, the Front Range uses the same fabrics as the rainfly on our Access Winter Ski Touring Tents, award-winning tents built specifically to handle winter conditions.
+One may assume that we kept the Front Range’s weight so low by using paper-thin fabrics that require delicate care.
+In fact, the Front Range uses the same durable fabric as the rainfly on our Access Winter Ski Touring Tents, award-winning, 4-season tents built specifically to handle winter conditions.

 To make this tarp even more robust, its fabric features our ultra-durable, long-lasting Xtreme Shield waterproof coating.
-A new cutting-edge formula in the industry, our Xtreme Shield coating resists the natural breakdown that causes stickiness in traditional coatings, increasing the life of your tent.
+A new cutting-edge formula in the industry, our Xtreme Shield coating resists the natural breakdown that causes fabric stickiness in traditional coatings, thus increasing the overall life of your tent.

-Like all MSR tents, the Front Range’s strength shows throughout its design through targeted reinforcements in high stress points and the quality materials used for its detailing.
+Like all MSR tents, the Front Range’s strength shows throughout its design through targeted reinforcements in high stress points and the quality, rugged materials used for its detailing.

 Livability and versatility in the alpine

 With every tent we design, we stay laser-focused on the needs of its users.
-We think about the environments they’ll be in, the other types of gear they’ll use, how exactly they’ll travel, what their camp options are.
-All of those considerations inform our decisions about the finer points of the tent’s design.
+We think about their environments, the other gear they’ll carry, their modes of travel, their camp options, and so on.
+Those considerations inform our decisions about the finer points of the tent’s design.

-While the Front Range makes an excellent option for any fast and light adventurer, it’s built with features that accommodate ski tourers and mountaineers.
-For example, its stake loops are highly adjustable, allowing you to anchor it using your skis.
+While the Front Range makes an excellent option for any fast and light adventurer, it’s built with features that truly accommodate ski tourers and mountaineers.
+For example, its stake loops are highly adjustable, allowing you to anchor them using skis.

-The Front Range is so light and compact, its suitable for just two people.
-And during basecamp-supported adventures, it makes a featherweight dining hall or group shelter.
+The Front Range is so light and compact, its suitable for just two people, which means during basecamp-supported adventures, it makes a featherweight dining hall or group shelter.

-At MSR, we’re pretty excited about this new piece of gear.
+The team at MSR is pretty excited about this new piece of gear.
 In designing it, we sought to engineer the shelter that we wanted ourselves.
 We knew our fellow adventurers would also choose it for their biggest fast-and-light objectives—from Colorado’s Front Range (the inspiration for its name) to Washington’s North Cascades.
-Whether you relish these types of giant, challenging missions or consider them necessary sufferfests to satisfy the adventurous spirit, we’re confident this tent will make them a bit more Type 1 fun.
+Whether you relish these types of giant, demanding missions or consider them necessary sufferfests to satisfy the adventurous spirit, we’re confident this tent will make them a bit more Type 1 fun.